bridget284/CMEECourseWork/week5/README.md

 ## Description
 This repository contains the code, data, and folder structure for Week 5 coursework, organized into separate folders for easy navigation and workflow.
 This work is from week 1 of Stats in R.
+In this week I covered: T-tests, covariance and correlation, simple linear models, simple linear models with multiple explanatory variables, and analysis of variance.
+Day 5 was a catch up day to look at the theory of the content being taught so there is not a code file for this day.

 ## Language
 R